mrazjava/booklink-openlibrary/README.md

 Examples:

-*Scan included **author** sample from `src/main/resources/openlibrary/samples/authors-tail-n1000.json` only.
+*Scan included **author** sample from `src/main/resources/openlibrary/samples/authors-tail-n1000.json`.
 No image processing is done.
 Nothing is persisted.*
 ```
 mvn clean spring-boot:run
 ```

-*Simple **author** scan-through.
+*Scan a full **author** dump in a custom location.
 No image processing is done.
 Nothing is persisted.
-Good start to test the parser and quality of the data dump.*
+Each record is parsed into a POJO and back into String.
+Each record is logged with the frequency of `BOOKLINK_FREQUENCY_CHECK`*
 ```
 mvn clean spring-boot:run -Dspring-boot.run.jvmArguments="-DBOOKLINK_OL_DUMP_FILE=/home/azimowski/Downloads/booklink/authors.json"
 ```